CodersSquad/dc-labs/challenges/first-partial/README.md

 Challenge:  First Term Partial
 ==============================

 This is the first term challenge-based exam for the Distributed Computing Class.
-Below you will find each of the challenge's parts details.

 - This is an individual challenge, keep the focus on you work.
 - You're free to use the internet for coding references.